projectcapsule/capsule/docs/operator/monitoring.md

 # Monitoring Capsule

-The Capsule dashboard allows you to track the health and performance of Capsule manager and tenants, with particular attention to resources saturation, server responses and latencies.
+The Capsule dashboard allows you to track the health and performance of Capsule manager and tenants, with particular attention to resources saturation, server responses, and latencies.

 ## Requirements